 Two-Tier Architecture: Famous Polish Architect Couples

-These power couples built amazing things together.
-From housing complexes, family homes, to shopping centres, office buildings and religious structures these five couples helped shaped Polish architecture of of the 20th and 21st centuries.
+From housing complexes and family homes, to shopping centres, office buildings and religious structures, these five dynamic duos built amazing things together.
+Their unique contributions to Polish architecture helped to shape the field during the 20th and 21st centuries.

 Their best-known joint projects are the colony known as the Warsaw Residential Cooperative in Żoliborz (1928-30; post-war continuation 1946-48) and their home and architectural studio at 8 Niegolewskiego Street, which is now considered the first avant-garde project in Poland.
 In 1937, this house won a bronze medal at the International Art and Technology in Modern Life Exhibit in Paris.